bl4de/research/raa-ransomware-analysis/README.md

 Also, obfuscation of JavaScript code in similar malware is insane.
 In "Return of Locky" blogpost (https://malcat.moe/?p=53) you can follow process of deobfuscation Locky ransomware code.
 JavaScript variables and function names can be refer in many ways - eg. object property identifier can be defined as concatenated string of mixed UTF, hexadecimal and plain text chunks, reverted, encoded and reverted once again.

-But one fact is very important here: every single JavaScript runtime environment needs JavaScript code in plaintext.
+But one fact is very important here: every single JavaScript runtime environment needs JavaScript code in plaintext to be able to  execute.
+Including Windows Script Host.
 That simply means it is **always** possible to get any JavaScript obfuscated code into something readable and executable in Node.js or web browser.
 --

 ### Get in touch maybe? :)